nograx/ioBroker.zendure-solarflow/README.md

 ### 5.2.0-alpha.4 (2026-08-28)

 - Fix zenSDK support for Smart Meter 3CT and Smart Meter D0

-### 5.2.0-alpha.3 (2026-08-28)

-- Added a mDNS listener to detect Solarflow Devices with zenSDK.
-In cloud mode this will check for missing or wrong IP addresses.
-In local only mode this will add the device(s) with the serial number.
-- First test to support SF 3000/4000 Mix devices via zenSDK and mDNS discovery
-- This version changes the function 'setDeviceAutomationInOutLimit' of Hyper 2000 to use 'hemsEP' function instead of 'deviceAutomation'.
-Big thanks to **FireSon** from the team of the Home Assistant Integration for Zendure for clarification and details!
-- Fix setting of 0-values to battery states
-- Fix 'Cannot write file deviceList.json: zendure-solarflow.admin is not an object of type "meta"'

 For older changes see [CHANGELOG_OLD.md](CHANGELOG_OLD.md).